RO-Grigorie-Vlad/JS-quiz-app/README.md

 ## Short description

 - Users can use this app to take a quiz(multiple-choice) in order to test their knowledge about different programming languages.
-- Currently, there are 3 quizes available, for Javascript, Java and Python.
+- Currently, there are 3 quizzes available, for Javascript, Java and Python.
 - Before taking the quiz, the users have to register a new account and log in.

 ## System requirements